 What stays unchanged?

-Secondly, you can only recall messages sent inside your organization and to mailboxes in the Exchange Online (Microsoft 365) cloud.
+Still, you can only recall messages sent inside your organization and to mailboxes in the Exchange Online (Microsoft 365) cloud.
 If you’ve got the hybrid setup, you won’t be able to recall emails sent to on-premises mailboxes (Exchange Server).
 Emails sent externally also cannot be recalled for privacy and legal reasons.

 How to set up the new email recalling feature?